alexandrudanpop/gatsby-theme-byfolio/www/src/experience/thomsons.md

     },
     {
       title: "Provide support on the live system.",
       description: "This was a great challenge to understand issues in a live complex system and fix them as fast as possible.
-I used automation to fix recurring problems.",
+I used automation scripts to fix recurring problems",
       layout: "4",
       files:
         [